eljusto/mountebank-redis-repository/README.md

 };
 ```

-Then, run mb with path to this file: `mb --impostersRepository=./impostersRepo.js`.
+Then, run mb with the path to this file: `mb --impostersRepository=./impostersRepo.js`.